GoLearnToCode/kiei924-winter17/workbook/commandline.md

 ### What can I do with it?

 Almost anything you'd normally do with the mouse and keyboard.
-In this cheat sheet, we'll focus on things having to do with file/directory viewing and manipulation.
-Ordinarily, you'd use Finder (Mac) or Explorer (Windows) to browse files, move them around, delete them, etc. We're going to learn how to do these things with the command-line.
+In this cheat sheet, we'll focus on something simple – how to traverse and browse the directory structure on your computer.
+We're going to learn how to use the command-line to do the things you'd ordinarily use Finder (Mac) or Explorer (Windows) to do.

 ### Knowing about and changing the current working directory